Thank you, St. Matthew’s Parishioners!

-Wednesday, July 11, 2018.
-We are starting a mid-week Worship and Discussion Group.
+Wednesdays at 7:30pm.
+We have started a mid-week Worship and Discussion Group.
 We’ll meet on Wednesday evenings at 7:30pm, upstairs in Balcomb House.
 We begin with Evening Prayer followed by a topic for discussion.
-Our first meeting will be July 11 where Mark Williams will present an outline for a Christian Rule of Life.
 We all have a routine we follow for rising, eating, working and so forth.
 An important part of Spiritual Development is to insure that God is part of our routine.
 Future meetings will cover topics of interest to those who attend.

 Questions or comment?
 Contact Mark Williams at firstname.lastname@example.org or 720-354-5199.

 Saturdays at 9:00am.
 Centering Prayer is a renewal of an ancient form of Christian prayer.
 It is a method of consenting to the presence and action of Christ in the stillness of our being.
 It is an exercise of faith, hope and love, moving beyond conversation with Christ to communion.
 The fruit of this prayer is a growing sense of God’s leading us beyond anxiety into an inner stillness and peace, and outward in compassion and service.
 Anyone desiring to deepen his or her prayer life will benefit.